google/testrun/README.md

 4) Can I run Testrun on a virtual machine?

   Testrun can be virtualized if the 2x ethernet adapters are passed through to a VirtualBox VM as a USB device rather than managed network adapters.
-A full guide will be provided once virtualization of Testrun has been fully tested.

- 5) Can I connect multiple devices to Testrun?

-  In short, Yes you can.
-The way in which multiple devices could be tested simultaneously is yet to be decided.
-However, if you simply want to add field/peer devices during runtime (even another laptop performing manual testing) then you may connect the USB ethernet adapter to an unmanaged switch.
+You can view the guide to working on a [virtual machine here](docs/virtual_machine.md).